jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program/clang/13/O1/divergences/t0001-init/default/divergences.md

 LibraryCallReplaced
   Before events:
-    CF: unpack_loose_header at object-file.c:1263:2
-    CT: Jump to external code for memset
-    RF: Jump to external code for memset
-  After events:
-    CF: unpack_loose_header at object-file.c:1279:6
-    CT: Jump to external code for memchr
-    RF: Jump to external code for memchr
-  Occurrences: 14

-LibraryCallReplaced
-  Before events:
     CF: update_one at cache-tree.c:306:29
     CT: Jump to external code for memcmp
     RF: Jump to external code for memcmp